-“The world has more than enough savings to finance the 2030 Agenda.
-But today these savings are not flowing in the right direction.”
+“The world has the resources to deliver the 2030 Agenda.
+But today these resources are not flowing in the right direction.”

 António Guterres, UN Secretary-General

 No poverty, no hunger.
 Climate change mitigation and adaptation, access to clean water and affordable and modern energy for everyone.
 These are examples of the sustainable development goals that cannot be achieved without the contribution of companies.

 Why do companies matter?
 During the preparation of Agenda 2030 and the sustainable development goals, it became clear that they cannot be met by official development aid only.
 It is estimated that developing countries will need up to USD 4,000 billion in additional investments to achieve these goals.
 A significant share of this would need to come from the private sector.

 It is also clear that companies alone cannot resolve all development challenges – as is hardly ever the case with a single tool.
 Different types of actions and actors are needed.
 However, responsible companies can create stability and prosperity, and develop and provide tools e.g. to make it easier to adapt to dry seasons caused by climate change.
 In practice, it can include strengthening food security, for example through development of agriculture and food supply, better water systems and cleantech, which can help people both in rural areas and cities to prepare themselves for extreme weather caused by climate change.